 Cultural and Historical Significance

 In Hinduism, it's said that the deity Krishna stood beneath a banyan tree at Jyotisar when he delivered the sermon of the sacred Sanskrit scripture, the Bhagavad Gita.
-And Hindu texts written over 2,500 years ago describe a cosmic 'world tree,' that references an upside-down-growing banyan that has roots in heaven and extends a trunk and branches down toward Earth to deliver blessings.
+And Hindu texts written over 2,500 years ago describe a cosmic 'world tree,' that references an upside-down-growing banyan that has roots in heaven and extends new growth from trunks and branches down toward Earth to deliver blessings.

-According to historians, Alexander the Great and his army were the first Europeans to encounter the banyan when they arrived India in 326 B.C.E.
+According to historians, Alexander the Great and his army were the first Europeans to encounter the Indian banyan when they arrived India in 326 B.C.E.
 But it was when the British invaded India that the tree took on a newly dark purpose, often used as gallows to execute rebels who resisted their rule.
 By the 1850s, hundreds of men were hung from the branches of banyans.
 When India gained independence, the people reclaimed the banyan as well, making it the national tree.

 The Banyan of Today